Xaik89/ml_pipeline/README.md

 The flow of the system is:
 1) make a query to DataBase (DynamoDB)
 2) write the results: images and metadata to S3
-3) optionally: run transformations (augmentations) and computer vision deep learning models on results images
+3) optionally: run transformations (augmentations) and computer vision deep learning model (deepfashion) on results images

 LocalStack runs under docker-compose.
 There is also an example of how to build an SQS queue bonded